AlexAlexWorld/yandex-music-playlist-export/README_ENGL.md

 ## Disclaimer
 This is an unofficial tool.
 Use it at your own risk, and only for your own personal playlists.

+Licensed under the MIT License — see LICENSE file for details.